Bringing the Environment to the Table in Water Planning

 Kelly Mott Lacroix, Analyst

-Brittany Choate Xiu, Program Coordinator
+Brittany Choate Xiu, Outreach Coordinator

 The Connecting Environmental Water Needs to Arizona Water Planning (EnWaP) project uses information from the WRRC’s 2010 Arizona Environmental Water Needs Assessment and other resources to collaborate with individuals and groups at the local, regional and state levels to explore what it means to consider the environment in water planning.
 The project has three aspects: